LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 parent directory as the source.
 The makefile is not distributed with the Lasso 9 installer, but is available from the LassoSoft source repository at http://source.lassosoft.com/svn/lasso/lasso9_source/trunk/makefile.
-This makefile is the same for each platform and architecture Lasso 9 supports.
+This makefile is the same for every non-Windows platform and architecture Lasso 9 supports.

 Server Configuration